ericyoc/gan_mc_sim_anomaly_detect_image_poc/README.md

 # Anomaly Detection using GAN and Monte Carlo Simulation

 This Python code demonstrates the use of a Generative Adversarial Network (GAN) and Monte Carlo simulation for anomaly detection on the MNIST dataset.
 The combination of GANs and Monte Carlo simulation provides a powerful approach for identifying anomalies in complex datasets.
+The code utilizes a GPU to accelerate the training process and improve performance.

 ## Overview